DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - **"You shall not kill" and "You shall not steal"**: Basic resource management for large-scale workforce
 - **"Honor your father and mother"**: Stable, high-fidelity generational knowledge transfer

-Dr. Petrov grasped the implication immediately.
-"So what we call 'morality' is actually a set of firmware patches designed to allow a species of primates to function at the scale of millions without self-destructing."
+*Dr. Tyra grasped the implication immediately, her analytical mind reeling.
+"So what we call 'morality' is actually a set of firmware patches designed to allow a species of primates to function at the scale of millions without self-destructing."*

-"Exactly," Chen confirmed.
+*"Exactly," Chen confirmed, his voice heavy with the weight of understanding.
 "The laws were the code that made civilization possible.
-A brilliant, necessary, but entirely functional system for managing biological networks."
+A brilliant, necessary, but entirely functional system for managing biological networks."*

+*Dr. Morrison felt a chill of recognition.
+"And we internalized it so completely that we think it's divine truth instead of... software."*

+*Dr. Vasquez looked around at her colleagues.
+"We're all running this code right now.
+The guilt, the shame, the automatic obedience to authority—it's all programming."*

 ## The Modern Manifestation